Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 For information specific to Art History, please see our Postgraduate Study page.
 For information about the postgraduate qualifications, please click on the Faculty links below.

 Art History courses are taught within the School of Art History, Classics and Religious Studies.
-Art History Programme staff.
+The Art History Office is located in Old Kirk 306, Old Kirk Building, Kelburn campus.

 For a complete course listing, see the list of all Art History courses.